Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The purposes of the Association are to—

-   1. enable its membership to register as a formal political party at federal, state, territory, and local government levels.
+   a) enable its membership to register as a formal political party at federal, state, territory, and local government levels.

    2. advance any shared policy or platform agreed to by the membership.